-The application of SCA is limited only to open-source components, and they are unable to detect vulnerabilities in the in-house components of an application.
-However, they are highly efficient at finding vulnerabilities in the open-source components by examining the origin of existing components, and libraries within the software.
+The application of software composition analysis (SCA) is limited only to open source components, and they cannot detect vulnerabilities in an application’s in-house components.
+However, they are highly efficient at finding vulnerabilities in the open source components by examining the origin of existing components, and libraries within the software.
 Also, they advise whether a component is outdated or there is a patch available.

 Generally, SCA tools use the CVE database as a source, and some commercial tools may use proprietary sources to provide detailed descriptions.